AlduinoCalderon/meli-order-backend/docs/Backlog.md

 - [x] Unit and integration tests cover main API usage scenarios
 - [x] Test results are documented and reviewed
 - [x] Monitoring instructions are included in the documentation
-- [ ] Checklist of final requirements is completed before delivery

 ## Requirements Tracking Table 1: User Stories and Requirements